buzzqw/TUS/OBSS/OBSSv2-eng.md

 | **Description** |

 Lootdeads are special undead constructed from various cadaver pieces and iron parts to resemble a kind of large armored crab.
 The back, completely metallic, serves as a container for treasures that the Lootdead finds.
-The claws, varying in number between 6 and 8, are just over three feet long and have the characteristic of each leaving a different imprint, being assembled from different metal pieces and bodies.
+The claws, varying in number between 6 and 8, are just over one meter long and have the characteristic of each leaving a different imprint, being assembled from different metal pieces and bodies.

 The large central eye, perhaps once belonging to a humanoid, allows the controller and builder of the Lootdead to see and command it.
 The purpose of a Lootdead is to explore, usually a system of caves or paths, in search of the remains of past raiders and adventurers to seize their magic items and treasures.